-31. Can I still vote if I've been convicted of a felony?
+32. Can I still vote if I've been convicted of a felony?

-As of Amendment 4 effective date, January 8, 2019, those convicted of a felony (excluding murder or sexual offenses) are able to register to vote after they have completed all terms of their sentence, including probation and parole.
+From the effective date of Amendment 4- January 8, 2019, those convicted of a felony (excluding murder or sexual offenses) are able to register to vote after they have completed all terms of their sentence, including probation, parole and payment of fines and fees.
 Those convicted of murder or sexual offenses must go through the current clemency process.

-32. How do I find out if my civil rights have been restored?
+33. How do I find out if my civil rights have been restored?